Sign in

 Step 5: Calculate the Costs

-The cost to buy a CT scanner that does the job starts with the purchase or lease price, but it doesn&#;t end there.
-It&#;s also necessary to take into account site-planning for the location of the equipment, the design and construction needed to prepare a suitable exam facility, air conditioning and power requirements.
+The cost of buying a CT scanner that does the job starts with the purchase or lease price, but it doesn’t end there.
+It’s also necessary to take into account site-planning for the location of the equipment, the design and construction needed to prepare a suitable exam facility, air conditioning, and power requirements.
 Remember that reimbursement rates are the same for studies performed by new and refurbished CT scanners.

-The system&#;s lifespan and ability to image quality can be affected heavily by the availability of a stable electrical supply, so you may need to install surge suppressors and backup generators to protect the equipment from power failures and fluctuations.
+The system’s lifespan and ability to generate quality images can be heavily affected by the availability of a stable electrical supply, so you may need to install surge suppressors and backup generators to protect the equipment from power failures and fluctuations.

-All these factors add to the final cost to buy a CT scanner.
-Then, of course, there&#;s the revenue-generation aspect of offering the service, and whether your typical patient load makes it a practical acquisition.
+All these factors add to the final cost of buying a CT scanner.
+Then, of course, there’s the revenue-generation aspect of offering the service, and whether your typical patient load makes it a practical acquisition.

 Want more information on neusoft ct machine?
 Feel free to contact us.